Housing Discrimination in Illinois

 • Federal protections.
 The Fair Housing Act protects against discrimination on the basis of race, color, national origin, religion, sex, familial status, and disability.

 • State protections.
-The Illinois Fair Housing Act extends protections against discrimination on the basis of age, ancestry, sexual orientation, gender identity, marital status, military status, domestic violence victims, and pregnancy.
+The Illinois Fair Housing Act extends protections against discrimination on the basis of age, ancestry, sexual orientation, gender identity, immigration status, marital and family status, military status, domestic violence victims, and pregnancy.
 It also adds protections for perceived members of the disabled, sexual orientation, or gender identity, and individuals who are associated with disabled persons.

 • City protections.
 Chicago adds parental status and source of income as protected classes.
 The city of Evanston and the city of Naperville also add protections for source of income as a protected class.